How to Create a Family Video Without a Mac: 5 Simple Online Alternatives to iMovie

 5. FlexClip

-Best for: dads who enjoy playing with effects and templates to quickly enhance their edits
+Best for: dads who enjoy experimenting with effects and templates to quickly elevate their videos.

 Tool